 7. Reentering the Market

 The recycled metal is now a raw material, ready to go into production.
 The recycling facility transports the metal to factories and other customers.
 Manufacturers value recycled metals because they are usually more affordable than newly created metal.
 Since metal is infinitely recyclable, it has the same quality at a lower cost.

 By keeping raw material costs down, recycling metal makes the metal products you buy every day more affordable.
 It also lowers the barrier to entry in the manufacturing industry, helping the country keep manufacturing jobs local.

 Recycle Your Scrap at Liberty Iron & Metal

 If you’ve got some scrap metal laying around and want an environmentally friendly way to dispose of it and make some money in the process, visit us at Liberty Iron & Metal.
-We have convenient locations around the Northeast and Southwest where you can get cash for scrap.
+We have scrap yards in Phoenix, AZ and in Erie, PA where you can get cash for scrap.
 Contact us for scrap prices, container rentals or pickup service.